buwilliams/futuremoney/content/post/the-results-of-16-day-experiment.md

 You know what's coming: _The experiment was a brilliant success._ I've been able to manage my money better than ever.
 Not only did I hit my budget targets, I beat them.
-Future money allowed me to get control of my spending and with that kind of control the rest of my budget went according to plan more or less.
+Future money allowed me to get control of my spending and with that kind of control the rest of my budget went according to plan.

 ## 16 day journal